Last updated: 5 October 2023

 Check your Terms & Conditions too – some businesses will need to change their terms with their customers to match their GDPR requirements.

-In addition, some business have chosen to have a specific Cookies Policy, explaining what cookies they use, what third party cookies they use and what these cookies specifically track.
+In addition, some businesses have chosen to have a specific Cookies Policy, explaining what cookies they use, what third-party cookies they use and what these cookies precisely track.
 Here is an example.

 Send re-engagement emails: You’ll need to get your existing EU subscribers to show “active consent” to receiving emails, newsletters, updates or information from your business.
 You can do this by sending a “re-engagement” email:

 - Explaining you are complying with GDPR

-- Telling them the types of email they can expect to receive from you, and
+- Telling them the types of emails they can expect to receive from you, and

 - Asking them to confirm permission to use their email address